EMIPws/emipws.github.io/pages/workshop/emip-2023-call-for-papers.md

 • Notification to authors: 15 March 2023

-• Camera-ready Deadline: to be announced
+• Camera-ready Deadline: 04 April 2023

 • Workshop: May/June, 2023, exact date to be announced